Stewart/Gough

 We now define

-the known vector values based on the system dynamics:
+the known vector values based on the system kinematics:

 and